The Paddock Project

 Would I still be able to go into Paddock Garden without visiting the gallery?

 Of course.
 Paddock Garden would remain as a public space, open to everyone.
-Access to part of the garden would be restricted during the construction period, and when exhibition change overs are taking place.
+Access to a small part of the garden would be restricted during the construction period.